BROUTE: a benchmark suite for the implementation of standard vehicle routing algorithms: Experiments

 We now compare a flat matrix representation in Julia against the ``natural'' representation using Julia's native multi-dimensional arrays.
 This comparison is presented in Figure~\ref{fig:julia-matrix}.

 While it is not overwhelming, there can still be a benefit in using a flat matrix representation.

-Overall, it appears that it is never a significantly bad idea to use a flat matrix representation, while it can bring benefits.
-Therefore, from this point on, flat matrix representation is done by default.
+Overall, it appears that it is never a significantly bad idea to use a flat matrix representation in our setup, while it can bring benefits.
+Therefore, from this point on, flat matrix representation is used by default.